ansys/pylumerical/doc/source/user_guide/session_management.rst

 The Lumerical session also automatically terminate after the python script reaches the end.

-Python automatically deletes variables as they are removed from scope, so most of the time you don't need to close a session manually.
+Python automatically deletes variables as they exit the scope, so most of the time you don't need to close a session manually.
 However, you can also do so explicitly using the following command.

 .. code-block:: python